 How to Make Basic Roast Potatoes

-In the photo above, we roasted both purple potatoes and fingerling potatoes because that's what we had on hand and needed to use them up.
-I suppose a restaurant would only serve one kind but that's the beauty of cooking at home - you can serve them any way you want.
+In the photo above, we roasted purple and fingerling potatoes because that's what we had on hand, and needed to use them up.
+A restaurant would only serve one kind, but that's the beauty of cooking at home - you can serve them any way you want.

 How Many Potatoes?

-You can see from my tips for great mashed potatoes, I suggest ⅓ to ½ pound of raw potatoes per person but in actuality, it really depends on who's eating them.
-Your son who's in college and is bulking up for his school's sport team is going to eat a lot more potatoes than your 80 year old aunt who visits on holidays.
+You can see from my tips for great mashed potatoes, I suggest ⅓ to ½ pound of raw potatoes per person, but in actuality, it depends on who's eating them.
+Your son, who's in college and is bulking up for his school's sports team is going to eat a lot more potatoes than your 80-year-old aunt, who visits on holidays.

-So for this recipe we'll say 2 pounds for 4 people.
-That's most likely going to be too many but these potatoes are great for making home fries the following morning.
+So for this recipe, we'll say 2 pounds for four people.
+That will most likely be too many, but these potatoes are great for making home fries the following morning.

 📖 Recipe